 The timetable changes compounded the cessation of services on the Murwillumbah branch by the former government in 2004.
 Learn more ...

 Worse, the present government cut all rail services to Newcastle on 25 December 2014.
 Learn more ...

 Readers who were around in the 1980s would remember that the XPT was going to revolutionise rural train travel by high speeds - up to 100 miles per hour.
 Unfortunately, neither the speeds nor the revolution happened.
-However, travel times on all lines have been slowed over the years since.
+Rather, travel times on all lines have been slowed over the years since.
 This may have been to minimise conflicts with freight movements although the changes got soft-pedalled and hence we don't know.
 Meanwhile, millions of dollars were spent on the roads parallel to the railway, guaranteeing faster trucks and cars than trains.
 And intrastate flights want more timeslots at Sydney airport so they can run more flights direct to Sydney.

 With such unfriendly treatment, you wouldn't expect rail passenger numbers to grow.
 However, the Minister denied in March 2015 that further cuts were in the pipeline.